 This could be as simple as providing workout equipment at the fire station with dedicated workout time, or access to a local workout facility.

 This appears to be the most difficult for fire departments to provide.
 Firefighters have unique health needs, so the education must be firefighter-specific, and boring brochures aren’t going to motivate anyone to get healthier.

-Because of this need, I developed a series of video health classes that any fire department can access online.
+Because of this need, I developed a series of video wellness classes that any fire department can access online.
 I’ve used my doctorate in Exercise Science and Nutrition, and my expertise in firefighter health, to teach firefighters all they need to know about the 5 topics that affect their health the most- nutrition, weight loss, exercise, heart health and back health – so they can avoid injury, disease and heart attack.

 Component #3 is absolutely crucial because living a healthy lifestyle takes some know-how – it’s not all common sense!
 Firefighters need practical, science-based education that they can easily incorporate into their daily lives, and is geared directly toward firefighters and their families.

 Whether you get that education from me or elsewhere, doing so will teach your firefighters how to go from injury prone, inactive and overweight to motivated, happy people who perform their jobs well.
 Click here to learn more about the Fire Department FitCulture program.